pgaljan/productPlanner/README.md

 - simple, 5-paramater data entry for resources
 - completely user-defined task, subtask, and resource lists with prompts for reduction/deduplication
 - measures and tasks summarized and aggregated by extensible workstream
-- instant visual feedback on parameters when created/edited/deleted
+- real-time visual feedback on data entry
 - variable phase support to account for time-linked tasks
 - filterable workstream views, and anyrow placement of tasks, subtasks and resources